Contract Management at UNE

 - Makes sure that information isn't lost if contracts change hands or people go on leave

 End User guides for Contracts are available in the link above.
 Face-to-face training was held in March 2019 for end users.
-Further face-to-face training will be made available in early 2019.
+Further face-to-face training will be made available later in 2019.
 In the meantime, the Contracts team will also offer close one-on-one support to ensure that you get the most out of the system.
 If you have any queries, please contact the Contracts team via firstname.lastname@example.org